 When Norm Cressy retired from the sailmaking business in 2006 he was one of the longest practicing sailmakers in the world and had seen the business of sailmaking and sport of sailing transform from back yard built boats with cotton sails to state-of-the-art composite yachts with composite sails.

 Norm has given much of his time and support to racing in Marblehead as fleet president, race week committee member and was always there to donate flags, buoy markers and other race related items made at his sail loft.

-It is believed that no one in the history of Marblehead sailboat racing has gone across the finish line first than Norm Cressy.
-In 2011 he celebrated his 63 consecutive race week by sailing in the I.O.D. class.
+It is believed that no one in the history of Marblehead sailboat racing has gone across the finish line first more than Norm Cressy.
+In 2011, he celebrated his 63rd consecutive race week by sailing in the I.O.D. class.
 He won with six first place finishes.

 - 2020 - Not contested due to COVID 19

 - 2017 - John and Molly Baxter, J-70

 - 2016 - Charlie Pendleton and Jim Raisides, Rhodes 19

 - 2013 - Benjamin Richardson, Rhodes 19